* EU Commission blueprint to propose hiving off trading

 If agreement is reached, which is also in doubt, the rules would only take effect in 2017, some two years after similar action in the United States.

-The fact that it has taken so long to even broach the issue signals that, except in crisis, the political will is lacking.
+The fact that it has taken so long even to broach the issue signals that, except in crisis, the political will is lacking.

 “The pressure has been so high from the banks that the Commission’s proposal will be very limited.
 It won’t change anything,” said Monique Goyens, director general of consumer group Beuc, who was a member of an advisory group on the issue led by Finnish central bank governor Erkki Liikanen.

 “The ‘too big to fail’ that we wanted to address is not going to be addressed if this does not have more teeth.”

 Liikanen recommended mandatory separation of banks’ “proprietary” trading with their own funds and other market betting into a separate legal entity.
 It would have its own capital to cushion risks but would remain within the bank.

 On this count, the EU draft law is set to go further, and, like the Volcker Rule in the United States, ban banks from engaging in such trading, which has shrivelled in any case.